uvarc/rc-learning/content/notes/matlab-parallel-programming/matlab-parallel-programming_7.md

 ## Presenting scaling results (the right way)

 Plotting the same data on log axes gives a lot more insight.
 Note the different scales for the left axes on the two plots.
-Including a line showing linear scaling and plotting the parallel efficiency on the right axis adds even more value
+Including a line showing linear scaling and plotting the parallel efficiency on the right axis adds even more value.

-{{< figure src=/notes/matlab-parallel-programming/img/Matlab-Parallel-ProgrammingFall23_new42.jpg >}}
+{{< figure src=/notes/matlab-parallel-programming/img/scaling-logs-graphs.jpg >}}

 ## Where should I be on the scaling curve?

 If your work is not particularly sensitive to the time to complete a single run, consider using a CPU/GPU count at or very close to 100% efficiency, even if that means running on a single core.

-This specially makes sense for parameter sweep workloads where the same calculation is run many times with a different set of inputs
+This specially makes sense for parameter sweep workloads where the same calculation is run many times with a different set of inputs.

-{{< figure src=/notes/matlab-parallel-programming/img/Matlab-Parallel-ProgrammingFall23_new43.png >}}
+{{< figure src=/notes/matlab-parallel-programming/img/second-scaling-law.png >}}

 Go a little further out on the scaling curve if the job would take an unreasonably long time at lower core counts or if a shorter time to solution helps you make progress in your research.

 If code does not have checkpoint-restart capabilities and the run time would exceed queue limits, you'll have no choice but to run at higher core counts.

-{{< figure src=/notes/matlab-parallel-programming/img/Matlab-Parallel-ProgrammingFall23_new44.png >}}
+{{< figure src="/notes/matlab-parallel-programming/img/scaling-comparison-1.png" width="400px" >}}

-{{< figure src=/notes/matlab-parallel-programming/img/Matlab-Parallel-ProgrammingFall23_new45.png >}}
+{{< figure src="/notes/matlab-parallel-programming/img/scaling-comparison-2.png" width="400px" >}}

 If the time to solution is absolutely critical, it's okay to run at lower efficiency.